gbv/beaconspec/beacon.md

 ## Link construction

-Link elements are given in abbreviated form of **link tokens** when serialized in a Beacon file.
+Link elements are given in abbreviated form of **link tokens** when serialized in a BEACON file.
 Each link is constructed from:

 * a mandatory source token
 * an optional annotation token